Countdown to Looking Glass: Plot

 The CVN news network's nightly program, starring Don Tobin (Patrick Watson), with reports from correspondents Michael Boyle (Scott Glenn) and Dorian Waldorf (Helen Shaver), discusses a terrorist bombing of the American embassy in Saudi Arabia that killed an American ambassador.
 The week before, a global banking crisis, caused by several South American countries defaulting on their loans, led to turmoil in Southwest Asia.
 Before the unrest spread to Saudi Arabia, Soviet-backed militants led a coup in Oman when the Omani economy collapsed.
 Shortly after, a new report shows the banking crisis may soon begin to ease.

 During this time, Waldorf's Pentagon insider boyfriend is providing off-the-record insight into the White House's response to all these events, and suggests that there may be too many critical events going on at once for the President and his advisers to handle effectively.

 On day two, it is revealed that a large military operation was launched to keep the peace in Saudi Arabia, with many American soldiers, ships, and planes being sent at King Fahd's request.
-This move is heavily criticized - in the US and abroad.
+This move is heavily criticized, both in the US and abroad.
 The United Kingdom, America's closest ally, refuses to take part in the operation as do many other of America's allies.
 However, the attitude of the American representatives is clear that they can perform the peacekeeping mission alone, citing the success of the British in the past in containing the Soviets' previous provocation in the area.

 On day four, in response to America's move into Saudi Arabia, which the Soviet Union sees as provocative, the Soviet-backed puppet government in Oman imposes a $10,000 toll for every oil tanker passing through the Strait of Hormuz into the Persian Gulf.
 The Soviet government claims it will remove the toll if the Americans withdraw troops from Saudi Arabia.
 The captains of the tankers refuse to pay the toll, effectively creating an economic blockade in which no oil can be transported through the Persian Gulf.

 A breaking news alert on the fifth day of the Middle East crisis reveals that a short battle took place between American warplanes and unidentified enemy warplanes, presumed to be from Iran or Kuwait, in which an American AWACS plane was shot down over the Persian Gulf before two of the five attacking planes were shot down.
 The attacking aircraft were presumably aiming for an oil refinery in Ras Tanura in retaliation for Saudi Arabia's request for American troops.